 What To Do In Moscow

 Russia’s capital is one of the world’s most famous cities, and at its heart is Red Square with the Kremlin and St Basil’s Cathedral being among the grandest places to see and explore in the city, while Lenin’s Mausoleum is also to be found here.
 Elsewhere in the city, the series of impressive range of classical music venues here are worth visiting, while Alexander Garden and Manezhanaya Square off small areas of green and wildlife in this bustling city.
-Whether your passion is for history, culture, shopping or sport, there is something for everyone.
+Whether your passion is for history, culture, shopping or sport, there are plenty of things to do in Moscow.

 Interesting things just a little further away